In my last post (The Truth About Anxiety, Part 1), I mentioned that anxiety typically has two common causes.

 Do you avoid your own difficult feelings, too?

-For best results in the worst of times, don’t try to ignore your emotions.
+For best results in the worst of times, don’t ignore your emotions.
 Let them flow within you, even as you train your brain on getting results “out there.”
 Don’t waste your energy trying to control what’s “in here.”

 As long as you let them be, your emotions will change when your circumstances change.